-The "Episcopal wineries Trier" headquartered in Trier emerged in 1966 through the merger of the previously independent wineries of the shareholders.
-The partners are "Hohe Domkirche Trier" (founded in 1851), the Episcopal Seminary Trier (founded 1773) and the Episcopal Convent of Trier (founded 1840).
-All three have a very long tradition in viticulture and were among the founding members of the Association of Natural Wine Auctioneers (today VDP ), whose then philosophy of producing wines with "natural alcohol content" feel the Episcopal wineries Trier committed today.
-As managing director, Dr. Ing.
+The "Episcopal wineries Trier" headquartered in Trier emerged in 1966 by the merger of the previously independent wineries of the shareholders.
+The partners are "Hohe Domkirche Trier" (founded in 1851), the "episcopal seminary Trier" (founded in 1773) and the "Episcopal Convent of Trier" (founded in 1840).
+All three have a very long tradition in viticulture and were among the founding members of the Association of Natural Wine Auctioneers (today VDP ), whose philosophy of producing wines with "natural alcoholic content", the Episcopal wineries Trier feel committed today.
+As Managing Director, Dr. Ing.
 Karsten Weyand the winery.
-For oenology Johannes Becker is responsible; Winery managers are Klaus Backes and Stephan Bigus.
+Johannes Becker is responsible for oenology; Winery managers are Klaus Backes and Stephan Bigus.